 Enterhealth Ranch provides treatment for stimulant addiction.
 Stimulants such as cocaine and various amphetamines (especially methamphetamine, certain designer drugs like MDMA and bath salts) are popular drugs of abuse; their users span the entire spectrum of social and economic classes.
 People as young as 12 and as old as 75 can find themselves hooked on cocaine in its various forms, or on methamphetamine.
 Street names include speed, uppers, bennies, white crosses, dexies and crystal.

-Common Stimulant Addictions Treated at Enterhealth
+Common stimulant addictions treated at Enterhealth

 Unfortunately, no medications have been specifically approved for the treatment of stimulant dependence by the FDA at this time.
-However a variety of medications for stimulant addiction have been tested in numerous research trials sponsored by the National Institutes of Health (NIH), yet so far none have generated a great deal of excitement among addiction treatment specialists..
-However, using recent NIH research findings, Enterhealth’s physcians are able to help reduce the symptoms of brain injury from stimulant addiction as well as enhance their energy and mood over time.
+However a variety of medications for stimulant addiction have been tested in numerous research trials sponsored by the National Institutes of Health (NIH), yet so far none have generated a great deal of excitement among addiction treatment specialists.
+However, using recent NIH research findings, Enterhealth’s physicians are able to help reduce the symptoms of brain injury from stimulant addiction as well as enhance their energy and mood over time.

 Some people use stimulants to counteract the drowsiness or “down” caused by sleeping pills or alcohol.
 The “up/down” cycle is extremely dangerous and hard on the body.
 Remember, Enterhealth doctors are also very skilled at managing the physical part of the addiction by getting the stimulants out of the person’s system.
-The type of stimulant used affects how long it takes for the withdrawal symptoms to subside.
+The type of drug used affects how long it takes for the stimulant withdrawal symptoms to subside.
 Someone addicted to cocaine tends to have a shorter withdrawal time compared with those addicted to prescription stimulants such as Adderall.

 Please note that withdrawal stabilization is NOT treatment but, rather, serves only to remove the substance safely out of the body so that the treatment phase can be started.